AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/main.md

 Aztec.nr has a few abstractions to help define the type of data your contract holds.
 These include Singletons, ImmutableSingletons, Set, and Map.

-On this page, you’ll learn:
+On this and the following pages in this section, you’ll learn:

 - How to manage a smart contract's storage structure
 - The distinctions and applications of public and private state variables